 - All necessary files have been uploaded:

-- Graphical Abstracts / Highlights files (where applicable)
+- Graphical Abstracts / Highlights files (where applicable; please note that Highlights are not required on initial submission)

 - Supplemental files (where applicable)

-- Title page (with author details): This should include the title, authors' names, affiliations, acknowledgements and any Declaration of Interest statement, and a complete address for the corresponding author including an e-mail address.
+- Manuscript: Your article.
+The first page should include the title, authors' names, affiliations, acknowledgements and any Declaration of Interest statement, and a complete address for the corresponding author including an e-mail address.
 Please also include abstract and keywords in this page.

 - For the initial submission, please ensure that all figures and tables are embedded in the manuscript file and placed next to the relevant text in the manuscript, rather than at the bottom or the top of the file.
 The corresponding caption should be placed directly below the figure or table.
 Alternatively, you can provide individual files for figures and tables, but this is not recommended at this stage.
 For accepted submissions, you will be asked to provide individual files for figures.
 If doing so, please ensure all figures (including relevant captions) and all tables (including titles, description, footnotes) have been provided and also ensure all figure and table citations in the text match the files provided.